KarolS/millfork/docs/stdlib/input.md

 #### `byte input_btn`

-1 if main button pressed, 0 id not pressed.
+1 if main button pressed, 0 if not pressed.

 #### `void reset_joy()`